-This report is the result of hydrological survey data found during the hydrological survey works conducted at Saghata Upazila under Gaibandha district.
+Hydrological survey conducted at Sariakandi Upazila under Bogra district includes in this report.
 The task is a part of the project, "Preparation of Development Plan for Fourteen Upazilas", Package-4.
-Bathymetric survey of Bangali River and Alai River at Saghata Upazila has been conducted.
+Bathymetric survey of Bangali River, Ichamati River and Tonnir Khal at Sariakandi Upazila has been completed.
 During rest of the survey works, information regarding any existing water control structure, river crossings etc. were collected.
-The detailed survey data of the existing drains within the township is also the part of the project.
-Information about water logging zones or water logging points were also collected along with the existing drainage systems.
-Cross sections were surveyed at the locations of the existing structures on the rivers, at junctions with and of other channels or rivers for the natural perennial channels.
-Sizes of the drains were charted at starting locations, junctions and end points.
-Measurements of the reduced levels of the existing ground at those locations were also included.
-Dumpy levels were used to measure the reduced levels on the field.
-The levels were measured with respect to nearby benchmarks or temporary benchmarks of authorized organizations like Bangladesh Water Development Board, Public Works Department, Roads and Highways Department, Local Government Engineering Department, etc. Data of the GPS locations at each BM/TBM location, at the point of start of each cross section, at any structure location and at all the control points of the drains were recorded.
-Some other data as like as flow directions, channel names, presence of tidal effects etc. were also collected.
+The existing drains assessed to obtain data also presents in this report.
+Water logging zones and points also included during survey.
+Cross sections were taken under considerations and data collected at the points of existing structures, at junctions with and of other channels and rivers for perennial channels.
+Sizes of the drains were charted at starting, junctions and end points.
+The measurements of reduced levels of existing grounds at those location were also collected.
+The levels were measured with respect to nearby benchmarks or temporary benchmarks of authorized organizations like Bangladesh Water Development Board, Public Works Department, Roads and Highways Department, Local Government Engineering Department, etc. GPS locations at each BM/TBM location, at the point of start of each cross section, at any structure location and at all the control points of the drains were recorded.
+Flow directions, channel names, presence of tidal effects data were also taken during survey.
 The information will be incorporated with the DEM on GIS and if needed, adjusted according to the established GCPs.
-Any sort of numerical watershed analysis and hence extrapolate a prediction for the future can be done from the report.
+The information will be incorporated with the DEM on GIS and will be adjusted according to the established GCPs if needed.
+Any sort of numerical watershed analysis and hence extrapolate a prediction for the future can be facilitate through the process.
 This report also presents the analyzed data of water level gauge stations, the rainfall data analysis and the project site data deduced from them.